lucky-sideburn/Awesome-Not-Persuasive-Or-Not-Very-Persuasive/README.md

 - Self Meditation
 - Running
 - A type of tourism as different as possible from mass tourism
-- Many opensource projects, not all
+- Many open-source projects, not all
 - Programming
 - Retrogaming
 - Using P2P networks
-- Buy second hand things better if not through websites
+- Buy second hand things (not through websites if it is possible)